knowlab/covid-subtypes/README.md

-# Identifying COVID-19 Subtypes via a Multi-dimensional Space
+# Axes of Prognosis: Identifying Subtypes of COVID-19 Outcomes

 ## Table of Content